-When your car rolls off the assembly line it’s been built with OEM (original equipment manufacturer) parts that are engineered for quality & longevity.
+When your car rolls off the assembly line, it’s been built with OEM (original equipment manufacturer) parts that are engineered for quality & longevity.
 They’ve also been crash-tested for that specific vehicle.
-However, when you get into an accident, your insurance company might steer you toward non-OEM (aftermarket) parts made by third party companies, as they tend to cost less.
-Non-OEM parts are built with respect to OEM standards but without certainty of having the same quality, or being made of the same materials, as the original ones.
-You might think it’s a good idea to go with the cheaper non-OEM part to save money…but while non-OEM parts might save your insurer cash, they could actually wind up costing you more in the long run.
-OEM parts will save you time, money & protect your safety.
+However, when you get into an accident, your insurance company might steer you toward non-OEM (aftermarket) parts made by third-party companies, as they tend to cost less.
+Non-OEM parts are built with respect to OEM standards but without the certainty of having the same quality or being made of the same materials as the original ones.
+You might think it’s a good idea to go with the cheaper non-OEM part to save money…but while non-OEM parts might save your insurer cash, they could wind up costing you more in the long run.
+OEM parts will save you time and money & protect your safety.
 Here’s how…

-- Time: By using OEM parts that are manufactured for your car, they are sure to fit properly and adhere to the manufacturer’s specifications.
-The use of non-OEM parts can cause the repair shop and consumer a lot of frustration if the part doesn’t fit properly, turning a 2-3 day repair into 2-3 weeks!
+- Time: By using OEM parts manufactured for your car, they are sure to fit correctly and adhere to the manufacturer’s specifications.
+Using non-OEM parts can cause the repair shop and consumer a lot of frustration if the part doesn’t fit properly, turning a 2-3 day repair into 2-3 weeks!

 - Money: Purchasing those lower-cost non-OEM parts might cost the insurer less.
 But what about your own wallet?
 OEM parts keep your vehicle closer to its original state and will boost the value of your vehicle when it’s time to trade it in or resell it.
 Dealers are trained to check the repair history on vehicles being traded in, so you’re more likely to get a better value with the car fully intact with original OEM parts.
 This brings us to the last point.

 - Safety: While they may not look so different on the outside, underneath the paint, cars have become vastly more complex over the past decade.
 Greater numbers of manufacturers are using a host of complex metal alloys in frames & unibodies to lighten vehicles for better fuel efficiency.
 The physics of how these metals respond to collision impact is complex & carefully engineered to protect the occupants.
 Not only are non-OEM parts not crash-tested – they aren’t even guaranteed to be made of the same alloy as the original OEM part.
-Even a part as seemingly insignificant as a bumper can affect the energy path, and therefore the safety performance, of your vehicle.
+Even a part seemingly insignificant as a bumper can affect your vehicle’s energy path and, therefore, the safety performance.